R-Sweke/DeepQ-Decoding/README.md

 #### 2) Training Decoders in Practice

 Now that we have discussed the conceptual foundations, strategies and techniques involved, we will provide detailed examples of how train decoders via the procedures discussed.
-In particular, we will first walk through a very simple script for training a decoder with a given set of hyper-parameters, before proceeding to discuss how to obtain optimal decoders for a range of error rates through an iterative training procedure involving a hyper-parameter optimization for each error rate.
+In particular, we will first walk through a very simple script for training a decoder with a given set of hyper-parameters, which will lay the foundation for the discussion in Section 4 of how to perform a large scale iterated training procedure, involving multiple hyper-parameter optimizations at each stage, in order to obtain optimal decoders over a large range of error rates.

-If you would like to run the code discussed in this section, you can find the simple single point training script within the "Training Example" notebook in the example_notebooks folder of the repo, while the cluster scripts for the iterative training procedure can be found in the cluster_scripts folder of the repo.
+If you would like to run the code discussed in this section, you can find the simple single point training script within the "Training Example" notebook in the example_notebooks folder of the repo.

 ##### 2a) Requirements